 The Rolex Milgauss has quietly shifted from “oddball scientist’s Rolex” to one of the brand’s most interesting discontinued investment plays in 2026.
-With production officially halted in 2023 and no replacement announced, the Milgauss now sits in that sweet spot collectors love: finite supply, growing recognition, and a clear technical story that sets it apart from mainstream Submariners and Daytonas.
+Production officially halted in 2023 and no replacement has been announced, which means the Milgauss now sits in that sweet spot collectors love: finite supply, growing recognition, and a clear technical story that sets it apart from mainstream Submariners and Daytonas.

 And like all watches, Milgauss performance ultimately depends on broader market conditions and collector sentiment, not just specs on paper.